Jelle-Bs/JeleleConn/README.md

 - Use process() to automatically get the result right from the query.
 - Or query() to have your own processing.
 - Throws error when your query is not sql correct (with details).
+- Returns false on SELECT resulting in no rows.

 > this is a product of [Jeleleforest](https://jeleleforest.nl?english)